The Art and Science of the Performing Voice Conference

 As a result of this activity the participant will be able to:

-• 1.
-Identify and describe the scientific, physiologic, clinical and pedagogical perspectives associated with the training, assessment, and treatment of the performing voice.
+1. Identify and describe the scientific, physiologic, clinical, or pedagogical perspectives associated with the training, assessment, or treatment of the performing voice.

-• 2.
-List the common characteristics and symptoms of the injured performer.
+2. Describe common characteristics and symptoms of the injured performer.

-• 5.
-Describe the appropriate professionals involved in working with the injured performing voice and each professional’s responsibilities.
+4. List the various professionals involved in working with the injured performing voice, as well as each professional’s responsibilities.

 Whether you’re a singer, teacher, choral director, actor, speech-language pathologist, MD, researcher, or anyone interested in the voice, this conference is designed to provide valuable insights and practical tools for improving vocal performance and care.
 Don’t miss the opportunity to connect with other voice professionals and deepen your understanding of the performing voice.